-Risks Related to our Business
+Risks Related to Our Business

-We have a short operating history in online programs and may fail to grow our customer base.
+We have a short operating history in online programs and may fail to grow our Customer base.

-We were incorporated in November 2017, and have no operating history in offering online courses.
+We were incorporated in November 2017 and have no operating history in offering online courses.
 Historically, we have had no significant tangible assets other than cash.
-If our assumptions about market needs are incorrect, we may fail to launch courses and gain initial customers.
+If our assumptions about market needs are incorrect, we may fail to launch courses and gain initial Customers.
 Even if we launch courses in a timely manner, our assumptions regarding recovery of upfront costs and growth of revenue may differ substantially from reality, in which case we will fail to achieve our revenue goals.

-We have not developed a strong customer base and we have not generated sustainable revenue since inception.
+We have not developed a strong Customer base and we have not generated sustainable revenue since inception.
 There can be no assurance that we will be able to do so in the future.
 We will incur significant losses in launching products and we may not realize sufficient subscriptions or profits in order to sustain our business.

-We have not yet developed a strong customer base and we have not generated sustainable revenue since inception.
+We have not yet developed a strong Customer base and we have not generated sustainable revenue since inception.
 We are subject to the substantial risk of failure facing businesses seeking to develop and commercialize new products and technologies.
 Maintaining and improving our platform will require significant capital.
-We will also incur substantial accounting, legal and other overhead costs as a public company.
-If our offerings to customers are unsuccessful, result in insufficient revenue or result in us not being able to sustain revenue, we will be forced to reduce expenses, which may result in an inability to gain new customers.
+We also incur substantial accounting, legal and other overhead costs as a public company.
+If our offerings to Customers are unsuccessful, result in insufficient revenue or result in us not being able to sustain revenue, we will be forced to reduce expenses, which may result in an inability to gain new Customers.

-There has historically been substantial doubt about our ability to continue as a going concern.
+There is substantial doubt about our ability to continue as a going concern.

-We are in the early stages of developing our customer base and have not completed our efforts to establish a stabilized source of revenue sufficient to cover our costs over an extended period of time.
-For the years ended June 30, 2021 and 2020, we had net losses of \$11,586,292 and \$4,170,303, respectively.
-At June 30, 2020, we concluded that there were conditions that raised substantial doubt about our ability to continue as a going concern.
-On August 2, 2021, the Company entered into a purchase agreement (the "Lincoln Park Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park"), under which, subject to specified terms and conditions, the Company may sell up to \$16.5 million of shares of common stock.
-The Company's net proceeds under the Lincoln Park Purchase Agreement will depend on the frequency of sales and the number of shares sold to Lincoln Park and the prices at which the Company sells shares to Lincoln Park.
-The Company expects that any net proceeds it receives from such sales to Lincoln Park will be used for general corporate purposes, including working capital.
-However, uncertainty remains regarding our ability to implement our business plan and to grow our business without additional financing.
-Our long-term future growth and success is dependent upon our ability to raise additional capital and implement our business plan.
+We are in the early stages of developing our Customer base and have not completed our efforts to establish a stabilized source of revenue sufficient to cover our costs over an extended period of time.
+For the years ended June 30, 2022 and 2021, we had net losses of \$9,059,923 and \$11,586,292, respectively.
+On February 16, 2022, the Company sold 3,750,000 shares of common stock for net proceeds of \$2,509,550 after deducting the underwriting commission and expenses.
+On September 1, 2022, the Company sold 4,181,821 shares of common stock for approximately \$1.85 million, net of financing fees and expenses.
+The assessment of the Company's ability to meet its future obligations is inherently judgmental, subjective and susceptible to change.
+Based on their current forecast, management believes that it will have sufficient cash and cash equivalents to maintain the Company's planned operations for the next twelve months following the issuance of these financial statements; however, there is uncertainty in the forecast and therefore the Company cannot assert that it is probable.
+Further uncertainty remains regarding our ability to implement our business plan and to grow our business plan on duscess is dependent upon our ability to raise additional capital and implement our business plan.
 There is no assurance that we will be successful in implementing our business plan or that we will be able to generate sufficient cash from operations, sell securities or borrow funds on favorable terms or at all.
-Our inability to generate significant revenue or obtain additional financing could have a material adverse effect on our ability to fully implement our business plan and grow our business to a greater extent than we can with our existing financial resources.
+Our inability to generate significant revenue or obtain additional financing could have a material adverse effect on our ability to fully implement our business plan and qualitative factors that are known or reasonably knowable as of the date of these financial statements are issued and concluded that there are conditions present in the aggregate that raise substantial doubt about the Company's ability to continue as a going concern.